Master of Museum Education (MMEd)

 The UBC MMEd program is a 30-credit program (i.e., students will be required to complete ten 3-credit courses for the degree).
 The final 3-credits of the program may be a capstone project, which will be developed from original research conducted by students.
 A maximum of 6 credits may be taken at the 300-400 level.

-The next intake of the MMED (MED5) will commence September 2018.
-Classes in this program will begin online during the week of September 3, 2018 and finish the week of December 1, 2020.
+The next intake of the MMED (MED8) will commence September 2024.
+Classes in this program will begin online in September, 2024 and finish December, 2026.
 Schedule is subject to change.

 Museology